dmj17b/WaLTER_Sr/README.md

 To ensure that this node is working properly, you can run ```ros2 run joy joy_node```, then in a separate terminal ```ros2 topic echo /joy```

+# BRANCH: INTELLIGENT CONTROL

+A new control loop that
+1. Subscribes to controller status
+2. Performs an OSC QP step
+3. Published desired torque target to the robot
+4. And so on...